15 Low-Cost Small Business Ideas You Can Start With a Small Budget

 If you want to woo potential customers, work with a fast fulfillment service like Deliverr to ensure your t-shirts are delivered in just 2 days.

 Are you passionate about helping people achieve their full potential?

-If so, consider starting a business as a life coach, career coach, or health coach.
+If so, consider starting a business as a life, career, or health coach.

 As in any field where personal credibility and expertise are selling points, you’ll want to make a professional impression – demonstrating your ability whenever possible instead of talking about it.

-Your website will be essential in showing potential clients who you are, the skills you possess, what your niche is, and the benefits you can bring to their life, career, or health.
+Your website will be essential in showing potential clients who you are, your skills, your niche, and the benefits you can bring to their life, career, or health.

-This is another business that relies strongly on word-of-mouth referrals, so plan to invest in a memorable logo and business cards to help clients remember you and spread the word.
+This business relies strongly on word-of-mouth referrals, so invest in a memorable logo and business cards to help clients remember you and spread the word.